harshdevcode/Blogs-Project/posts/what-is-learndash-how-does-learndash-work-in-sso.md

 When a student tries to buy a course from a WooCommerce site, he/she is redirected to the Identity Provider login page for login.

-When the student logs into the Identity Provider, WordPress SAML SSO Plugin fetches his or her identity information and attributes from the IdP.
+When the student logs into the Identity Provider, [WordPress SSO](https://plugins.miniorange.com/wordpress-single-sign-on-sso) Plugin fetches his or her identity information and attributes from the IdP.
 After successful authentication, the student is redirected back to the checkout page with the checkout fields pre-filled by the information fetched from the Identity Provider.
 Once a student purchases a course, the student is assigned a role that allows the student to access the content of the course he purchased.

 ### Why is miniOrange a great choice for LearnDash SSO? {#why-is-miniorange-a-great-choice-for-learndash-sso}
 miniOrange solutions provide varied features along with Single Sign-On (SSO) which makes plenty of LearnDash use cases possible.